rogeryeosgit/DevoProject/README.md

 ## Version 1.0.2

 - Set up encryption for journal entries (I can't read them in plain text now...)
+- Passages are cached for quick access
+- Solved a reload bug for front page

 ## Build Setup